 - Questions about the school: Why this school, what programmes interest you

-Practice articulating your artistic journey.
+Practise articulating your artistic journey.
 Students who can discuss their work thoughtfully make stronger impressions than those who only show technical skill.
+Book an art trial class ($18) to experience how Art by Ancourage develops these communication skills alongside artistic technique.

 Supporting Your Child's Art Development